- Overview

 - "Variable name":

-- using data sources as class members.
+- use of data sources as class members.

 - "Automatic name":